Walt Disney World Swan

-The Walt Disney World Swan is a resort hotel located between Epcot and Disney's Hollywood Studios in the Walt Disney World Resort in Bay Lake, Florida, and across from its sister resort, the Walt Disney World Dolphin.
-Both hotels were designed by Michael Graves, and are connected by a palm-tree lined covered walkway crossing a lagoon.
-The Swan opened on January 13, 1990, as part of a joint venture between the Walt Disney Company, Tishman Hotel Corporation, MetLife and Starwood Hotels and Resorts, which was merged into Marriott International in 2019.
-The land the resort occupies is owned by the Walt Disney Company and leased on a 99-year term to the Tishman Hotel Corporation and MetLife who own the buildings and contract the operation to Marriott International under the Westin Hotels & Resorts brand.
-The Walt Disney World Swan and Dolphin are a part of the Walt Disney Collection of resorts; because of this they are Disney branded and guests of the resort have access to special Disney benefits available to Disney Resort Hotel guests only.
+The Walt Disney World Swan is a resort hotel located between Epcot and Disney's Hollywood Studios in the Walt Disney World Resort in Bay Lake, Florida, and across from its sister resort, the Walt Disney World Dolphin, both of which are operated by Marriott International.
+It is one of the few resorts inside Walt Disney World that is not owned and operated by The Walt Disney Company.
+The resort opened on January 13, 1990, partially in response to a lack of convention center space inside Walt Disney World.

+Both the Swan and Dolphin were designed by Michael Graves and are connected by a covered walkway crossing a lagoon.
+The hotels were developed as part of a joint venture between Disney, the developer Tishman, insurance company MetLife, Aoki Corporation and Starwood Hotels and Resorts, which was bought by Marriott in 2016.
+It is operated by Marriott's Westin Hotels & Resorts brand.

+The Swan and Dolphin are part of the Walt Disney Collection of resorts, so guests have access to benefits typically available to Disney Resort Hotel guests only, such as early entry.

 The Dolphin and Swan share similar elements, but each has a distinctive appearance.
 The Swan's main structure is a 12-story rectangular main structure with a gently arching top and two 7-story wings, on the Swan side the main structure is crowned with two, 47 ft tall Swan statues.
 The colored facade is adorned with turquoise waves similar to the Dolphin's banana-leaf motif.

-In 2008, The Walt Disney Swan Resort was awarded a One Palm Designation through the Florida Green Lodging Program established by the Florida Department of Environmental Protection.
-The Florida Green Lodging Program is a voluntary state initiative that provides the lodging industry with free technical assistance, encouraging hotels and motels to adopt cost-saving “green” practices that reduce waste, conserve natural resources and improve the bottom line.